vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 ### The `AuditTemplateItem` table

 The `AuditTemplateItem` table defines the steps of all the audits.
 Each row represents a single step in an audit.
-The following is an overview of all the columns of this table.
+The following is an overview of all the columns in this table.

 ![image](/assets/2025-06-13/020.png)